Organizing a cluster

 image: jakousa/dwk-app1:b7fc18de2376da80ff0cfc72cf581a9f94d10e64

-In this case the yaml includes both a selector and a label.
-The selector and matchLabels reveal that the instructions of the deployment are directed to pods with the following label. matchLabels is a key-value pair but we could've used matchExpressions instead.
-While the template metadata includes a label with key-value pair app and hashgenerator.
-We can use the same label on multiple namespaces and the namespace would keep them from interfering with each other.
+In this case, the yaml includes both a selector and a label.
+The selector and matchLabels reveal that the instructions of the deployment are directed to pods with the label app: hashgenerator.
+So, labels are key-value pairs.
+The template metadata includes the label with key-value pair app: hashgenerator.

-$ kubectl label po hashgenerator-dep-7b9b88f8bf-lvcv4 examplelabel=smart
+$ kubectl label po hashgenerator-dep-7b9b88f8bf-lvcv4 importance=great

 pod/hashgenerator-dep-7b9b88f8bf-lvcv4 labeled

-$ kubectl get po -l examplelabel=smart
+$ kubectl get pod -l importance=great

 NAME READY STATUS RESTARTS AGE